HK142007/Nintendo/README.md

 * Load and save state features actually working.
 * Mobile compatibility (virtual joystick and buttons).
 * Pause and Resume automatically if the window is focused or not.
-* It is a Progressive Web App compatible with Android and iOS devices.
+* The Web version is a Progressive Web App compatible with Android and iOS devices.

 ## Roadmap